martijnblankestijn/akka-persistence-query-test/README.md

 when running the ReadJournalClient from IntelliJ was fixed by adding the scala-reflect dependency with a compile scope.

 ## Implementation

+### Modules

+- API: The Akka HTTP Endpoints for querying, creating and updating the appointments
+- appointments: The PersistentActor for the appointments
+- domain: Shared domain classes and protobuf definitions for the events
+- persistence: Storing the events in the Query/Projection database
+- query: Processing appointment events to the Query/Projection database of the appointments
+- query-kafka: alternative way of processing (Not yet implemented)

+- integrationtest: Integration test (not completely finished yet)
+- performancetest: Basic Gatling script

 ### Offset store
 Borrowed the idea from Lagom.
 See CassandraOffsetStore.